 Zoe Salzman is an experienced trial attorney.
 She has tried commercial and civil rights cases before juries in both federal and state courts.
 She has also argued appeals in both the Second Circuit Court of Appeals and the First Department Appellate Division.

-Ms. Salzman’s diverse practice at the firm includes representing people, companies, and not-for-profit organizations in challenges in many fields, including employment discrimination; sexual harassment; wrongful conviction; police and prison abuse; tort and contract disputes; partnership disputes; housing discrimination; constitutional litigation; developmental disability discrimination; and school bullying.
+Ms. Salzman’s diverse practice at the firm includes representing people, companies, and not-for-profit organizations in challenges in many fields, including employment discrimination; sexual harassment; sexual assault; Child Victims Act abuse; wrongful conviction; police and prison abuse; tort and contract disputes; partnership disputes; housing discrimination; constitutional litigation; developmental disability discrimination; and school bullying.

-She also represents executives and employees in negotiating severance and separation agreements.
+She also represents lawyers, executives in all fields, employees, and companies in internal investigations and the negotiation of employment, severance, and separation agreements.

 Prior to joining the firm in 2010, Ms. Salzman clerked for the Hon.
 Sterling Johnson, Jr. in the Eastern District of New York and worked with the International Human Rights Clinic at NYU School of Law.
 Ms. Salzman graduated magna cum laude from NYU School of Law in 2007.

 - Filed a groundbreaking class action lawsuit challenging the Tampon Tax in New York State, which prompted the legislature to vote to eliminate the tax.
-The suit also seeks refunds for millions of women forced to pay the illegal sales tax.
 Seibert, et al. v.
 N.Y.
 State Dep’t of Taxation and Finance, et al., Index No. 181500/2016 (Sup.
 Ct.
 N.Y.
 Cnty.).
 Read an interview with Ms. Salzman on the case here.
 Read more about the case here and here.

 - Examined and cross-examined witnesses on behalf of a bank and real estate development company in a four-week trial involving a commercial lease dispute in federal court against Home Depot.
 Home Depot U.S.A., Inc. v.
 G&S Investors/Willow Park L.P. et al., No. 98 Civ.
 6719 & 00 Civ.
 0676 (E.D.N.Y.).

 - Secured a favorable settlement on behalf of the Committee to Save Cooper Union in a case challenging the decision to charge tuition at The Cooper Union as incompatible with the intentions of Peter Cooper and the trust he established to fund the school.
-The settlement, negotiated with the school and the Attorney General, established a free education committee on the board of trustees, among other requirements.
 The Committee to Save Cooper Union, Inc., et al. v.
 Board of Trustees of the Cooper Union, et al., Index No. 155185/2014 (Sup.
 Ct.
 N.Y.
 Cnty.).
 Read more here.

 - Obtained a $3.5 million settlement for the twelve named plaintiffs in Nunez v.
 New York.
 This class action suit was brought by ECBAWM together with the Legal Aid Society’s Prisoners’ Rights Project on behalf of inmates at Rikers Island who were severely injured by correctional officers and to make systemic changes to halt the excessive violence plaguing the jail there.
 Nunez, et al. v.
 New York , et al., No. 11 Civ.
 5845 (S.D.N.Y.).
 Read more here and here.